zuixjs/zuix-html-pwa/README.md

 Copy all files from the *source* folder to the production folder (*docs*) with the exception of *components*, *content*, *layout* and *index.css*.

-These folders contins *zuix* components and content that are packed in the *app.bundle.js* file.
+These folders contain *zuix* components and content that are already packed in the *app.bundle.js* file.

 Copy *app.bundle.js* to the *production* folder.
 Edit the `index.html` file in the *production* folder and in the `head` section